beenum22/comet/README.md

 replaced or removed.
 Consult the [configuration migration](./docs/usage.md#Upgrade-Deprecated-Configuration) guide if you have already been using Comet in your project repository.

+### Do you know CLI commands have been updated?
+Comet has introduced specifying the workflow without the `--run` flag that has been deprecated.
+For example, now you can run the `release` workflow by executing `comet release` instead of `comet --run release`.
+One important change in the new CLI method is that `branch-flow` has been replaced by `development` for better understanding.
+For example, `comet --run branch-flow` has been deprecated in favor of `comet development`.
+Consult the [configuration migration](./docs/usage.md#Upgrade-Deprecated-Configuration) guide if you have already been using Comet in your project repository with the old CLI method.

 ## Contributing
 n/a